obliviux/Safesharing/README.md

 ---
 It's really simple and requires 5 minutes!
 Follow these steps.

+** For proper testing, it is recommended to build the binary on a device with the free [Safecard](http://safecardapp.com) app installed! **

 #### Add the necessary files
 Drag ```Safesharing.framework``` and ```safesharing.h``` into your app.
 Add to target.